Ile de Bourbon: 1978: three-year-old season

 Ile de Bourbon began his three-year-old season by finishing second to the soon-to-be Epsom Derby winner Shirley Heights in the Listed Heathorn Stakes at Newmarket.
 He then finished second in the Predominate Stakes, a trial race for The Derby.
 Ile de Bourbon missed The Derby but ran two weeks later at Royal Ascot, when he recorded his first important win in the Group Two King Edward VII Stakes.
 He returned to Ascot in July for Britain's most prestigious all-aged race, the King George VI & Queen Elizabeth Stakes.
 He started at odds of 12/1 in a field of fourteen runners.
 Ridden by John Reid, he won by one and a half lengths from the Prix du Jockey Club winner Acamas and the Epsom Derby runner-up Hawaiian Sound.
 Acamas was subsequently disqualified after failing a drug test.
 In August, Ile de Bourbon won the Geoffrey Freer Stakes at Newbury.
 Ile de Bourbon was made favourite for the St Leger at Doncaster but finished sixth of the fourteen runners behind Julio Mariner.

 1979: four-year-old season

 Ile de Bourbon began his four-year-old season by winning the Clive Graham Stakes.
-He was then sent to Epsom and won the Coronation Cup by three lengths from a field which included the leading French colts Frere Basile and Gay Mecene.
+He was then sent to Epsom and won the Coronation Cup by ten lengths from a field which included the leading French colts Frere Basile and Gay Mecene.
 He missed a clash with Troy in the King George VI and Queen Elizabeth Stakes, before returning in the September Stakes at Kempton.
 In a major upset, he was defeated by the three-year-old Cracaval.
 On his final racecourse appearance, Ile de Bourbon finished unplaced behind Three Troikas in the Prix de l'Arc de Triomphe.